fjuul/sdk/README.md

 ### Distibution

-Fjuul iOS SDK modules are published to the private packages at Github Packages registry with the url `https://github.com/fjuul/sdk`.
+Fjuul iOS SDK packages are published at Github repo with the URL `https://github.com/fjuul/sdk`.
 In order to access Fjuul SDK modules you need to:

 1. In XCode from menu, select `File > Swift Packages > Add Package Dependency`.
 2. Fill package repository URL `https://github.com/fjuul/sdk`